 Jonathan P. Read is a founding partner in the San Diego area office.
 His practice focuses on student-related and special education law.
 A highly respected attorney with an outstanding reputation for building legally compliant, student-focused programs, Mr. Read has successfully delivered comprehensive special education training throughout the state.
+As a member of the firm's Management Committee, he provides oversight and direction for the firm's operations.

 San Diego office